chandrakellwan/SoundSee/README.md

 <strong>Focused on simplicity of UX/UI design</strong>

-SoundSee is a visual beat maker which turns your computer into a musical instrument.
+SoundSee is a visual beat maker that turns your computer into a musical instrument.

 The user is first prompted to enter or create a username and password.
 The app then authenticates the user.